python-trio/trio/README.rst

 <https://trio.readthedocs.io/en/latest/contributing.html>`__!

 **I don't have any immediate plans to use it, but I love geeking out about I/O library design!** That's a little weird?
-But tbh you'll fit in great around here.
+But let's be honest, you'll fit in great around here.
 We have a `whole sub-forum for discussing structured concurrency
 <https://trio.discourse.group/c/structured-concurrency>`__ (developers
 of other systems welcome!).
 Or check out our `discussion of design choices